dannyjackson/Genomics-Main/C_SelectionAnalysis/dadi/dadi_README.md

 ```

 **Godambe Uncertainty Analysis**:
-You can change the range of your step sizes that you test depending on your data.
+You can change the range of your step sizes of confidence intervals that you test depending on your data.
 (Refer to dadi documentation and discussion posts)
 Steps sizes should be stated as lists of floats.